RMIT-COSC1127-1125-AI23-2/AI23-DOC/SE-PRACTICES.md

 These include:

 * _Configure your git authorship_: set your name and email address correctly so that your commits have correct authorship information.
+Please access the commit history in your remote repo, and check your commits are linked to your GH username: your username in each commit should be "clickable"; if you cannot click on the user of a commit, then that user is wrong configured and you must fix it.
-Read about this [here](https://docs.github.com/en/pull-requests/committing-changes-to-your-project/troubleshooting-commits/why-are-my-commits-linked-to-the-wrong-user).
+  * Read about this issue and how to correct it if wrong [here](https://docs.github.com/en/pull-requests/committing-changes-to-your-project/troubleshooting-commits/why-are-my-commits-linked-to-the-wrong-user).
 * _Commit early, commit often (but meaningfully!):_ single or few commits with all the solution or big chunks of it is not good practice.
 * _Use atomic logically-separate commits:_ avoid commits about many things or dummy commits; each commit should be about one interesting thing.
 You want to create a meaningful git history, that allows you to easily revert a past change.
 For that, you also don't want to flood your git history with tons of padding commits.
 * _Use meaningful commit messages:_ as comments in your code, a commit message should clearly and succinctly summarize what the commit is about.
 Messages like "fix", "work", "commit", "changes" are poor and do not help us understand what was done.